1,000 years ago

 80 years ago

 The New York Yankees routed the Chicago White Sox 16-2 at Yankee Stadium.
-Lou Gehrig led the Yankee attack as he hit a home run and reached base 5 times.
+Lou Gehrig led the Yankee attack as he hit a home run and a double, and reached base 5 times, while Ed Wells pitched an 8-hit complete game to improve his 1929 record to 9-2.

-Lance Richbourg hit 3 triples to lead the Boston Braves to a 7-1 win over the Chicago Cubs in the first game of a doubleheader.
-The Cubs won the second game 6-3.
+Lance Richbourg hit 3 triples and scored 4 runs to lead the Boston Braves to a 7-1 win over the Chicago Cubs in the first game of a doubleheader at Wrigley Field in Chicago, with Socks Seibold pitching a 7-hit complete game victory.
+The Cubs won the second game 6-3 as Hack Wilson drove in 4 runs with his 29th and 30th home runs of the season, and Pat Malone pitched an 11-hit complete game victory to improve to 15-7 for 1929.

 60 years ago

-The New York Giants swept a doubleheader from the Cincinnati Reds by scores of 10-0 and 9-0.
-Sid Gordon hit 2 home runs in the 2nd inning of game 2.
-Larry Jansen and Adrian Zabala were the winning pitchers.
+Larry Jansen and Adrian Zabala were the respecitve winning pitchers as the New York Giants swept a doubleheader from the Cincinnati Reds 10-0 and 9-0 before 19,513 fans at Crosley Field in Cincinnati.
+Sid Gordon hit 2 home runs in the 2nd inning of game 2, when all the scoring took place.

-Ted Gray and Fred Hutchinson each pitched shutouts as the Detroit Tigers swept a doubleheader from the Philadelphia Athletics 3-0 and 6-0.
+Ted Gray and Fred Hutchinson each pitched shutouts as the Detroit Tigers swept a doubleheader from the Philadelphia Athletics 3-0 and 6-0 before 20,357 fans at Shibe Park in Philadelphia.
+Alex Kellner and Lou Brissie were the respective losing pitchers.

 50 years ago

 Earl Wilson, the Boston Red Sox’ first Negro pitcher, made his first major league start.
-He gave up no hits but 9 bases on balls in 3 2/3 innings, and left with the Red Sox leading the Detroit Tigers 4-0.
+He gave up no hits but 9 bases on balls in 3 2/3 innings, and left with the Red Sox leading the Detroit Tigers 4-0 before 31,916 fans at Briggs Stadium in Detroit.
 Despite allowing 6 more walks, the Red Sox won 6-5, with Mike Fornieles the winning pitcher.
+Boston first baseman Pete Runnels batted 4 for 5 with a run batted in.

 40 years ago